 This course offers an introduction to the philosophy of physics, which deals with methodological, epistemological, and metaphysical issues in physics.
-It consists of seven modules offering a rich menu in philosophically deep questions arising in modern physics, concentrating on space and time in classical physics and in special and general relativity (and beyond), and quantum mechanics, the measurement problem and quantum non-locality:
+It consists of six modules offering a rich menu in philosophically deep questions arising in modern physics, concentrating on space and time in classical physics and in special and general relativity (and beyond), and quantum mechanics, the measurement problem and quantum non-locality:

-- 1. Organization and introduction: what is philosophy of physics, what are physical theories, and what is determinism? - 2.
+- 1. Introduction: what is philosophy of physics, how did modern physics emerge, and what is determinism? - 2.
 Substantivalism vs relationalism: Newton, Leibniz, Kant, and time in Newtonian physics in general - 3.
 Time in special relativity: relativity of simultaneity, Minkowski spacetime, and implications for the metaphysics of time - 4.
 Time in general relativity, cosmology, and beyond - 5.
-Moving backward and forward in time: time travel in modern physics - 6.
-Quantum mechanics: phenomena and theory - 7.
+Quantum mechanics: phenomena and theory - 6.
 Quantum mechanics: the measurement problem and quantum non-locality